matteopicciolini/JTracer/README.md

 <h1 align="center">  Ray Tracing Project </h1> <br>

-This project was developed by [Matteo Picciolini][piccio] and [Francesco Villa][fravi] to generate photorealistic images by solving the rendering equation using Numerical Methods.
+This project was developed by [Matteo Picciolini][piccio] and [Francesco Villa][fravi] to generate photorealistic images by using Numerical Methods.
 This project is developed for ***Numeric calculus for photorealistic images generation*** course, held by professor [Maurizio Tomasi][ziotom] at University of Milan, Physics Department.
 The project has been written in `Java` and can be compiled using `Gradle`.
 Additionally, it is integrated with some bash scripts that allow generating animations using the open-source software `FFmpeg`.
 It is available for `Linux`, `Windows` and `macOS`.